Guide

 Pro tip

 Keep it under 4 pages.
 Evaluators read dozens of these.
-If yours is 20 pages, they will skim it and miss the important parts.
-Two to three pages with clear headings and white space is ideal.
+If yours is 20 pages, they may skim it and miss the important parts.
+Two to four pages with clear headings and white space is a practical target unless the tender asks for something different.

 Section 03